valschmidt/rep/rep-DRAFT_MB.rst

 conjunction with the format guidelines below, to ensure that your REP submission won't get automatically rejected because of form.

+The calculation of depths relative to the echo-sounder from two-way travel time measurements in the direction of each beam pointing angle requires several steps.
 The speed of sound in water is not constant and those variations cause acoustic signals to bend or refract.
-These
+This refraction must be modeled and the effect removed from measurements

 In addition to two-way travel time along each beam, MBESs often record the acoustic intensity of the received signal associated with the target detect.
 There is no agreed upon method for measuring or reporting this value, and each sonar system does it differently.
 This measurement has been of great interest for those doing seafloor characterization, but has been plagued by numerous challenges involving inconsistent reporting by sonar manufacturers, poor sonar design that produces inconsistent results, mis-treatment by scientists, and mis-understandings in the meaning of the measurement.
 The topic is very complex and interested readers   to among sonar vendors,  it has caused great confus